 Hard to Learn and Hard To Do

 The first category consists of the things that are hard to learn and hard to do.
 An example for many people is mathematics.
-As adults, many of us struggled with math in school and still struggle with bookkeeping, accounting, financial statements, and tax returns.
+As adults, many of us struggled with math in school and still worked with bookkeeping, accounting, financial statements, and tax returns.
 If you find mathematics hard to learn and do, this is the sort of activity you are unsuited for.
 No matter how much of it you do or how good you get, you will never achieve lasting satisfaction or happiness.

 Hard To Learn, but Easy To Do